44 ways to judge the Obama era

 10. Deportation

 Trump said during his campaign that he'd create a special force to deport undocumented immigrants.
 Although Obama criticized Trump's immigration proposals, he detained and deported millions of men, women and children.
-Obama's administration deported the people -- 434,015 -- in 2013.
+Obama's administration deported the most people -- 434,015 -- in 2013.

 Here are total "removals" of people according to the Department of Homeland Security's 2015 yearbook of immigration statistics (the most recent year for which data are available):